 Argentina’s second center for quality wine production, Cafayate is a popular tourist destination but still has a tranquil small-town feel.
-It’s a spectacularly scenic place, with the green of the vines backed by the soaring mountains beyond, and is one of northwest Argentina’s most seductive destinations.
-It’s easily reached from Salta via the tortured rockscapes of the Quebrada de Cafayate; it’s also the southern terminus of the Valles Calchaquíes route.
-With a selection of excellent accommodations for every budget, and several wineries to visit in and around town, it invites laying up for a while to explore the surrounding area.
-Also, check out the excellent artesanía.
+It’s good-looking territory, with the green of the vines backed by soaring mountains beyond, and is one of northwest Argentina’s most seductive destinations.
+With a selection of excellent accommodations for every budget, and several wineries – from boutique upstarts to burly behemoths – to visit in and around town, it invites an extended stay.

 Cafayate is famous for its torrontés, a grape producing aromatic white wines that can be a bit round when aged in oak.
 Thankfully there are progressive wineries in the area decoupling that traditional pairing, resulting in dry(-ish) torrontés.
 Bodegas hereabouts also produce fine reds from cabernet sauvignon, malbec and tannat, and some dry rosé too.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Cafayate.